jimt/tlug-www/content/meetings/2025/09/index.md

 ## Cost

-We have selected the 3000 JPY course.
-Drinks are charged separately but come at a 10% discount.
-The check will be divided evenly at the end, so the cost per person will be ((3000 JPY * 10 reservations) + (0.9 * total cost of drinks ordered)) / (number of people who show up).
+No event or venue fee.
+Meals at Zest Cantina average ¥3000.
+Attendees order individually.
+The bill will be split evenly among attendees at the conclusion.

 ## About This Nomikai